sthanna/Freeustaxes/README.md

 ## What is FreeUsTaxes?

 FreeUsTaxes is a free, open-source tax filing application that can be used to file the Federal 1040 form.
 It is available in both [web](https://ustaxes.org/) and [desktop][desktop-releases] versions.
 It is provided free of charge and requires no sharing of personal data.
+FreeUsTaxes is build upon UsTaxes platform covering state tax filing for major states.

 **Interested in contributing?
 [Get Started](#user-content-get-started)**